lukegib/Vidly/README.md

 Now you should see a success status with your new users email and name.

 ### Logging in
 To login we need to navigate to the api/auth route.
-We enter the username and password via raw JSON in the body and post it.
+We enter the email and password via raw JSON in the body and post it.

 ```json
 {